 It's another episode of veganized!
 That's where I take a viral recipe video and challenge myself to make it vegan.
 Today, I was inspired by Tasty's Ultimate Buttermilk Pancake Recipe.
 This episode is titled, VEGANIZED: Tasty's Buttermilk Pancakes!
 Excited?

-In Tasty's video, they use traditional pancake ingredients: buttermilk, eggs, and lots of butter.
-I wanted to stick to the recipe as closely as possible while making it vegan.
+In Tasty's video, they use traditional buttermilk pancake ingredients: buttermilk, eggs, and lots of butter.
+I wanted to stick to the recipe as closely as possible while making a vegan buttermilk pancake.

 For the buttermilk, I subbed plant-based milk mixed with lemon juice.
 Mixing in the lemon juice makes the plant-based milk curdle making an instant DIY buttermilk!
 For the eggs, I skipped replacing the yolks, but I did replace the egg whites with aquafaba, which is the liquid in a can of chickpeas.
 And of course, the butter was an easy sub as I just swapped in vegan butter.

 The result is a delicious, fluffy pancake you would never know was vegan.

-Now while I do love the end result of this pancake, I think there are a few fussy steps here (and I hate fussy steps).
+Now while I do love the end result of this buttermilk pancake, I think there are a few fussy steps here (and I hate fussy steps).
 So in the end, I still prefer my Pillowy Pancake recipe in my cookbook Fuss-Free Vegan, which is not only easier and quicker to prepare, but just as tasty.
-Either way, I have posted the final veganized Tasty pancake recipe below, so give it a try if you like.
+Either way, I have posted the final veganized Tasty buttermilk pancake recipe below, so give it a try if you like.